Prince-Singh-4002/First-repo/README.md

 # First-repo
 This is my first repository.
-Author is Prince from Hansraj College.
+Author - Prince from Hansraj College.